Dart147/WeCareWeShare/README.md

 ## About

-**We Care We Share** is an educational podcast project that helps elementary school students in Taiwan practice English through storytelling.
-The website showcases podcast episodes, team information, and news updates.
+**[We Care We Share](https://open.spotify.com/show/2r2drOqJuUMAY2ubsHS9E7)** is an educational podcast project that helps elementary school students in Taiwan practice English through storytelling.
+The website showcases podcast episodes, about team, and latest news.

 ## Project Structure